 The University of Akron requires that all international students and visiting scholars and researchers who are taking classes purchase major medical health insurance.
-J visa holders are also required to purchase insurance for themselves and each child and/or spouse living with them in the United States, and the insurance policy must meet the minimum benefit levels as stated in federal regulations.
-Students are required to purchase The University of Akron Student Health Plan unless they have an alternate health plan that meets the requirement for a waiver.
-For more information about waiver requirements or to request a waiver send your request to oip-insurance@uakron.edu.
+J visa holders are also required to purchase catastrophic insurance for themselves and each dependent and/or spouse living with them in the United States.
+Students are required to purchase The University of Akron Student Health Plan unless they have an alternate health plan that meets the requirement for a waiver: government-sponsored, scholarship, or parental employer coverage.